Screen time resources

 Media Smarts provides a variety of digital and media literacy programs and resources to educators and parents so they can help youth develop the critical thinking skills they need for interacting with media, and tackle internet safety concerns in a positive way.
 Resources offered to tackle digital issues cover topics such as cyberbullying, excessive internet use, gambling, online hate, privacy, and sexting.

-ParticipACTION – screen time resources
+ParticipACTION – 5 simple tips to help reduce kids' screen time

-Physical and Health Education (PHE) Canada – reducing sedentary behaviour
+Physical and Health Education (PHE) Canada – Reducing Sedentary Behaviour

 PHE Canada is an organization that works to enhance equitable access to physical and health education across Canada.
 Their goal is to help all Canadian youth live healthy active lives.
 PHE features resources with recommendations to reduce school-related sedentary behavior and screen use.
 Their Recommendations and Implementation Steps article for families, educators, school health professionals and administrative staff that outlines recommendations and implementation steps to reduce sedentary behavior using the four M’s approach (Manage, Meaningful, Model, Monitor).
 More resources on this topic can be found on the side menu of this web page.